vladimiralbrekhtccr/baka/docs/slurm/index.md

 ```

-## How to take recources on the node:
+## How to take resources on the node:

-You can name Name this file as salloc_res.sh
+You can name this file as salloc_res.sh

 and run with `bash salloc_res.sh`